-Hot chocolate in Italy: A warm, Italian treat perfect for those cool winter days
+Hot chocolate in Italy is my favourite warm, Italian treat.
+It’s perfect for those cool winter days.

 In Italy, the time has come to relinquish the fluorescent, plastic gelato spoon.
 You may crave the cool sweet 365 days a year, but many gelaterie close in the winter.
 So in the name of eating seasonally, trade your plastic cup or cone for a mug of thick, Italian hot chocolate, and don’t worry – those beloved gelaterie open back up in the spring.

 You may also like: Choosing The Best Artisan Gelato

 Italian hot chocolate is everything hot chocolate should be.
 If the absence of fluffy, white marshmallows makes you hesitate, opt instead for panna a parte, or whipped cream on the side.
 This is one of the key points about Italian hot chocolate: you can have it however you like.

 And by this, I don’t mean using skim milk instead of 2 percent.
 (Ha!
 As if.)
 It’s made with whole milk or heavy cream, depending on the bar, or by adding a syrupy flavor addition to the taste of the chocolate.

 In Italy, hot chocolate is personalized where it matters.
 Add however much sugar you want to balance bitterness and sweetness.
 To control the intensity of chocolate ask for senza panna, without whipped cream; con panna, with whipped cream; or panna a parte.